-William Ellis Chair/Associate Professor of Fine Arts: Music
+William Ellis Chair of Fine Arts: Music, Professor of Fine Arts: Music

 William Ellis